Where to Start with SEO Basics?

+Just a quick disclaimer as we get started.
 This is just the SEO Basics, therefore, this guide and its writer, are assuming that you are looking to SEO your own website, and not planning on starting an SEO agency.
 Nothing against that of course, however, I recommend that you look into a more structured SEO Basics course, should that be the case, as this won’t really give you what you need.
-So with that in mind, please understand that this guide is just covering the SEO basics and isn’t a comprehensive SEO blog.
-So, you know, it’s a start.
+So with that in mind, please understand that this guide is just covering the SEO basics for the website owners, and isn’t a comprehensive SEO Basics blog.

 What is Organic Search?

-Ultimately, it then becomes your job as a webmaster to make your website the best resource, so that the search engines will pick your website and put it to the top, as the best answer to that question.
+Ultimately, it then becomes your job as a webmaster, to make your website the best resource on the web, so that the search engines will pick your website and put it to the top, as the best answer to that question.
 This, of course, is a free service provided by search engines to both webmasters and searchers alike.

 Right then, so how do we become the best answer?